rbardini/jest-it-up/README.md

   -i, --interactive      ask for confirmation before applying changes -s, --silent           do not output messages
-  -d, --dry-run          process but do not change files -v, --version          output the version number
+  -d, --dry-run          process but do not change files -c, --config <path>    the path to a Jest config file -v, --version          output the version number
   -h, --help             display help for command
 ```